In a nutshell

-Who is responsible for action? – The individual committing the breach and their line manager.
+Who is responsible for action?
 On discovery of a data breach, the individual must notify their line manager as soon as possible who will then be required to contact the DPO IG Smart and senior management team.
 Please see emergency contacts on Breath & office notice board.

 Action to be taken